Blandford-Znajek Process in Quadratic Gravity: The Blandford--Znajek Process in Quadratic Gravity

-where $r_{\mathrm{ergo},\mathrm{GR}}=M(1+\sqrt{1-\chi^2\cos^2\theta})$.
+where $r_{\mathrm{ergo},\mathrm{GR}}$ is the ergosphere radius of the Kerr metric as given in Eq.~\eqref{eq:rergo_gr}.
 Using the modified location of the horizon and the ergosphere, we develop a resummed version of the approximated metric solutions that recovers the exact Kerr solution as $\zeta_{q}\rightarrow0$ and shifts the coordinate singularity to the respective value of the horizon.
 The details are presented in Appendix \ref{apd:resum}.